 To configure connections to additional Remedy application servers, see Configuring service connectors.

-To import services from Remedy Service Request Management, see Importing service catalog items.
+To import services from Remedy Service Request Management, see Importing service catalog items from external systems.

 To create services, see Adding and updating services.